-Group fighting in Stokes Valley with shotguns and machetes: Eyewitnesses
+Shotguns and machetes used in Stokes Valley, Lower Hutt fight, eyewitnesses report

 Social media users said the fight took place on George St near Delany Park and gunshots were heard by members of the public nearby.

+Police are searching nearby houses in an attempt to locate individuals involved.

+A police spokesperson said armed police are also in attendance as a precaution and cordons have also been put in place.

-One woman said the incident took place near the intersection of Speedy St, the fight taking place in the park and over the road.
+One woman said the fight took place near the intersection of Speedy St, on the road and in a park.

 "Huge group fighting in the park and over the road.
 Shotguns and machetes.
 Quiet now but still wouldn't risk it," the woman wrote.

-Another woman told Newstalk ZB she heard "bangs" but only saw machetes.
+Another woman told Newstalk ZB she saw about a dozen gang members fighting and heard "bangs" but didn't see any firearms.

+However, the woman did see some gang members armed with machetes during the incident.

+"We heard some yelling, we thought it was a sports event so we went outside and there was about 10-15 mongrel mob members in the park," she said.

+"They were yelling at a group of people ... it was quite aggressive then we heard some bangs and some cars took off."

-A police spokeswoman said police are responding to a disorder incident in Stokes Valley but limited information was available at this stage.
+A police spokeswoman said police were responding to a disorder incident in Stokes Valley.

 "Police are responding to a disorder incident in Stokes Valley.
 Police were called about 3.45pm.
 No further information is available at this stage," she said.